DynaSTy: A Framework for SpatioTemporal Node Attribute Prediction in Dynamic Graphs: Introduction

 We propose a node attribute prediction method, \emph{DynaSTy}, that leverages the structure of the dynamic graphs while maintaining a fixed node set across samples.
 The model relaxes the assumption of a static global graph shared across training samples and allows a different dynamic graph per training sample.
 This makes the model directly applicable to domains such as fMRI-based brain region BOLD signal \cite{ogawa1990bold} forecasting, where each subject has a different dynamic brain connectivity profile but shares the same set of anatomical regions.
 By modeling both temporal dynamics and sample-specific graph structure, our approach generalizes STGNNs to broader domains where individual graphs evolve differently across examples.

-To evaluate our method, we consider semi-synthetic and real-world datasets including the LA traffic network and Bitcoin-OTC and Alpha trust networks, where node features represent things like traffic volume at an intersection or average trust ratings given and received.
-We also compare against strong baselines like STGCN \cite{yu_spatio-temporal_2018}, DGCRN and MTGNN, showing that our model achieves superior performance on mean squared error and mean absolute error metrics on most datasets.
+To evaluate our method, we consider semi-synthetic and real-world datasets including the LA traffic network and Bitcoin-OTC and Alpha trust networks, where node features represent things like traffic volume at an intersection or average trust ratings given and received by users.
+We also compare against strong baselines like STGCN \cite{yu_spatio-temporal_2018}, DGCRN and MTGNN, showing that our model achieves superior performance in mean squared error and mean absolute error metrics in most datasets.
 To our knowledge, prior work rarely evaluates node-attribute forecasting under fully evolving edges, especially in the per-sample dynamic-graph setting; we explicitly target this regime.